2-24-battalion-org-au/website-source/webpages/memwall.md

   * The Marble Panels above the Honour Roll were unveiled on 5 November 2011 by the Mayor of Wangaratta, Cr Anthony Griffiths and President of 2/24 Association, Doug Dobson, and dedicated by Association Secretary, Alastair Davison.
   * The Drinking Fountain in the gazebo was donated by the Weir Family and dedicated by the Very Rev Michael O'Brien on 10 November 2012.
 The entrance road was named 2/24 Battalion Drive in 2012.
   * The Bench Seat facing the Wall from across the drive was donated by Hautrie Crick in memory of his Tobruk mates.
 It was unveiled and dedicated on 9 November 2013.
+  * Memorial Gates named as Alan Macfarlane Gates, and unveiled on 24 April 2021 by Faye Macfarlane and Isabel Dunstan OAM.